-French Examination Board: AQA Contact: Head of MFL: Mrs H Walsh (h.walsh@tsatrust.org.uk)
+Contact: Head of MFL: Mrs H Walsh

+(Heidi.walsh@phsg.tsat.uk)

 Requirements: Our expectations are that students applying to study this course for 2 years will have achieved a good GCSE grade.
 A grade 6 or above in this subject is required but all students will be considered on individual merit.
 In some cases entry onto the course may be on a trial basis and will be dependent on performance.
 We welcome applications from enthusiastic students with a commitment to study.